pjckoch/ROS-Robotic-Infant-Ears/README.md

 ## How to use
 1. `git clone` this repo and the **ROS-Timing** repository mentioned in the above **Note** into your catkin workspace.
 2. `roslaunch audio_proc piAudioStream.launch` on any machine connected to a microphone.
-3. `roslaunch audio_proc pcAudioProcessing.launch` on any machine.
+3. `roslaunch audio_proc pcAudioProcessing.launch` on any machine of your choice.

 **Remark**: you can optionally pass parameters to the nodes when calling roslaunch.
 See below for a list of parameters.